microsoft/vscode-recipes/Angular-CLI/README.md

 You can also debug your end-to-end tests running in Protractor with VS Code.

-1. Start your local web server via `ng serve`.
+1. Start your local web server via `ng e2e`.

 2. Set a breakpoint in **app.e2e-spec.ts** on a line in one of the end-to-end tests.